Super-Badmen-Viper/NSMusicS/README.md

 # The R&D management dashboard for this project：[https://github.com/users/Super-Badmen-Viper/projects/3](https://github.com/users/Super-Badmen-Viper/projects/3)
 - If you want to join, please send an email to my QQmail: 1774148579@qq.com More than 5 people, I will launch an open source project management model, and the Mozi Cloud open source organization will officially begin its activities

-# The UI design draft for this project：Figma Design：[https://www.figma.com/file/da9bAO4UkJbsVIrNb6en1i/MZMusic-3.0?type=design&node-id=0%3A1&mode=design&t=W6akkDt3HPOzBIrI-1](https://www.figma.com/file/da9bAO4UkJbsVIrNb6en1i/MZMusic-3.0?type=design&node-id=0%3A1&mode=design&t=W6akkDt3HPOzBIrI-1)

-### Note: This project is about to complete the personal official version 1.0 update.
-After the iteration of the version is completed, it will be copied to the open source community: NSMusicSYun (九歌·韵世云)
-## The copyright and updates for this project will be divided into two branches (sharing the majority of the copyright with each other)
-- - 1.
-[NSMusicSYunOpenSourceCommunity](https://github.com/NSMusicSYunOpenSourceCommunity) (九歌·韵世云开源社区): NSMusicS Community Edition（Jointly owned by administrators (if the submitted code exceeds a certain contribution level and is approved as an administrator)）
-- - 2.
-[NSMusicSYunStudio](https://github.com/SnakeBigBossDemo) (九歌·韵世云工作室): NSMusicS Ultimate (Except for paid music copyrights, all other copyrights are open source and belong to Cheng Xiang (main author))

 ## Participated in open source co construction, QQ group communication group number: 610551734: NSMusicSYunOpenSourceCommunity